kondrak/vkQuake2/README.md

 Building
 ===
 For extra challenge I decided to base vkQuake2 on the original id Software code.
 Because of this, there are no dependencies on external SDL-like libraries and the entire project is mostly self-contained.
-This also implies that some of the original bugs could be present - those may be fixed in upcoming releases.
+This also implies that some of the original bugs could be present.

 ## Windows
 - download and install [Vulkan SDK](https://vulkan.lunarg.com/) - make sure that the `VULKAN_SDK` environment variable is set afterwards